jonnonz1/nz-statute-book/acts/public/1981/juries-act-1981.md

   (a) permit the person to defer jury service under section 14B:
   (b) excuse the person from attending as a juror (whether on that occasion, or in any court on any occasion) under section 15 or 15A.

-### 16AA Judge may discharge summons of person with disability or language difficulty
+### 16AA Judge may cancel summons of person with disability or language difficulty
-(1) On application in accordance with subsection (3), or on his or her own motion, a Judge may discharge the summons of a person if the Judge is satisfied that, because of disability or difficulties in understanding or communicating in the English language, the person is not capable of acting effectively as a juror.
+(1) On application in accordance with subsection (3), or on his or her own motion, a Judge may cancel the summons of a person if the Judge is satisfied that, because of disability or difficulties in understanding or communicating in the English language, the person is not capable of acting effectively as a juror.
-(2) A discharge may apply to the whole period for which the person is summoned, or to a particular proceeding.
+(2) A cancellation may apply to the whole period for which the person is summoned, or to a particular proceeding.
 (3) An application under this section must be made— (a) before the jury is constituted; and
   (b) by the Registrar, or by a member of the court registry staff who is involved in, or responsible for, the administration of juries.